Israel-git234/blockdag/README.md

 EmpowerHer Platform is a revolutionary decentralized application (dApp) built on the BlockDAG network, designed specifically to address the unique challenges and opportunities faced by women in today's digital economy.
 The platform combines cutting-edge blockchain technology with practical, real-world applications to create a comprehensive ecosystem for women's empowerment.

 ### 🌍 **Mission Statement**
-To democratize access to education, financial services, healthcare, and safety resources for women worldwide through transparent, secure, and accessible blockchain technology.
+To democratize access to free education, financial services, healthcare, and safety resources for women in SA and  worldwide through transparent, secure, and accessible blockchain technology.

 ### 🚀 **Key Features**
-- **🎥 Video Learning Platform** - Professional content creation and monetization
+- **🎥 Video content Platform** - Professional content creation and monetization
 - **💰 Financial Circles (Stokvel)** - Traditional savings groups with blockchain transparency
 - **🏥 Health Records Management** - Secure, private medical data storage
 - **🛡️ SafeHaven Emergency Support** - 24/7 safety and assistance network